 Please note: transcripts may be more up to date than the podcasts they represent, because I will try to correct any errors by editing the transcripts.
 Transcript editing dates will be posted at the top of the transcript

 Since the podcast episodes are not academic papers, I will include references to tertiary sources in the citations on the transcripts and I will at least attempt to provide at least a single scholarly source (primary, secondary, or tertiary) as a reference for things considered common knowledge (in case you want to fact-check).
 I will try to document my sources as extensively as possible in case anyone would like to follow up on one of the sources.
 I will also attempt to make some kind of note where views present my own interpretation (above and beyond a synthesis of other views) for the sake of clarity.
 If I have missed some documentation, please alert me and I will attempt to correct the issue.

 My name is Darby Vickers.
 I am a graduate student pursuing my PhD in philosophy.
-I have a BA and MA are in classics and my primary interest in the classical world is Ancient Greek philosophy.
+I have a BA and MA in classics and an MA in philosophy.
+My primary interest in the classical world is Ancient Greek philosophy.
 However, Greek history is a fascinating and engrossing topic that has engaged me ever since I was young.
 I am not trained a historian nor am I an archaeologist, so bear with me, I may make some mistakes.
 Since I started the podcast, I’ve been striving to reach out to academics in these and related fields to help keep me on track.
 I think this material is exciting and fun so I would like to share it!
 If you do find mistakes, don’t hesitate to comment on the posts with corrections (or send me an email or Facebook message).
 Most of the topics that I cover– especially in the early episodes– are deep prehistory and our data is entirely archaeological.
 This material is particularly far afield from my areas of expertise, so I would be happy to receive advice from those with expertise in this area.